AriaFallah/blog/hugo/content/post/why-use-flow.md

 ---

-In a strongly typed language such as python, a variable cannot change its type after it has first been declared unless you explicitly cast it to another type temporarily, or it is redeclared later.
+In a strongly typed language such as python, a mismatch between two incompatible values will cause a type error.
+The only way to avoid type errors is to explicitly transform values such that they match up.

 ```python
 x = 5